mttmantovani/thesis-pandoc-markdown/source/theory.md

 *unravelings* of the master equation.
 The choice of the unraveling corresponds to a set of probabilistic decisions over time, which defines the evolution of the system (the "trajectory") and is inevitably lost in the ensemble-average representation of the density matrix.
-The numerical advantage of the quantum trajectories method lies in the fact that it does not require to store the full density matrix (consisting of $N^2$ elements for a $N$-dimensional Hilbert space), but consists instead in realizing a large number $M \gg 1$ of trajectories starting from a pure state, which requires only $N$ complex observables to be stored.
-For larger systems, $M \ll N^2$ trajectories are in general sufficient to guarantee a good ensemble statistics.
+The numerical advantage of the quantum trajectories method is great when dealing with large systems: For a $N$-dimensional Hilbert space, solving numerically the full master equation requires the storage of $\mathcal{O}\{N^4\}$ elements of the Liouvillian.
+The PDP method involves only $\mathcal{O}\{N^2\}$ elements instead.
+One must anyway realize a large number $M \gg 1$ of trajectories starting from a pure state to guarantee a good ensemble statistics, but typically $M \ll N^2$ is sufficient.

 A possible formulation of the quantum trajectories method can be devised in terms of photon counting from a cavity using a detector.